-My son, Nathan, is a picky eater.
+Our son, Nathan, is a picky eater.
 He is allergic to peanuts and is intolerant to other nuts, including cashews.
-Also, Nathan has texture issues with foods and has since he was six months old, though I didn’t know it at the time.
-For example, he vomited up the pureed brown rice I gave him when he was six months old.
+Also, Nathan has texture issues with foods and has since he was six months old.

 As Nathan has grown, there have been a lot of food issues.
 There have been times when he only wanted to eat macaroni and cheese.
-(Actually he still does want macaroni and cheese with all of his meals, but that’s a story for another time).
-He doesn’t eat combination foods, and he complains loudly when I try to put more than two foods on the same plate.
+He doesn’t eat most combination foods, and he complains loudly when we try to put more than two foods on the same plate.
 He eats a lot more foods than he used to, but it’s still hit or miss with many other foods.
 Though not as picky as he used to be, he is still highly suspicious of foods he doesn’t recognize.

-This limiting of foods has taught me to be extremely creative (and has given me the opportunity to practice patience)!
+This limiting of foods has taught us to be creative

-I am hoping that together we can help our kids eat their way to happier, healthier lives.
+We don’t!
+But we have learned a lot and are looking forward to sharing our experience with you to help make your life around the table easier.
+I know that together we can help our kids eat their way to happier, healthier lives.

 Does Your Son or Daughter Like to Exercise?

-From the wheelchair bound handicapped child to the elderly adult who is struggling to maintain independence, EXERCISE IS THERAPY.
+From the wheelchair bound handicapped child to the elderly adult who is struggling to maintain independence.